 Now don’t get me wrong, there’s no such thing as good and bad light, it’s all just light and it’s all beautiful.
 You have to discover when the light and subject are right for each other.
 Backlighting is almost a ‘hack’ because it works well in most images.

 Exposing a backlit situation can be tricky because the likelihood of the camera making an image too dark is high.
 It might even throw your subject into silhouette.
 So you have to be able to think outside the box and be in control of your camera when you do it.

-There are only a handful of controls you need to master to be able to do that and I can teach you how to use them in my Ultimate Beginners online course.
+There are only a handful of controls you need to master to be able to do that and I can teach you how to use them in my Masterclass in Photography online course.
 It’s called ‘Ultimate’ because it’s everything you need to control your camera, be able to see and find great light and compositions plus a whole lot more.

 If that’s something you aspire to, stop wasting time on free clips, enrol on the course and I’ll guide and encourage you through what you need, one step at a time in the right sequence for it to work quickly and seamlessly.
 With hundreds of 5 star reviews from photographers around the world, I guarantee it’ll work for you too or your money back.

 Thank you for making photography, simple, rewarding and uncomplicated.
 I recommend your 7 building blocks of photography because it demonstrates how a little more thought can turn a boring picture - into a masterpiece